chaseleif/km003c/README.md

 From my usage, I found interfaces 0 and 3 provide 1000 samples/sec, and interface 1 provides 500 samples/sec.

-The script is setup to use interface 1.
+The script uses interface 1, and the interface can be changed by just changing the variable `interfacenum`.
 ___
 ### The data received